alexisallmighty/java-interview-api/README.md

 ## Description

-This [Spring Boot](https://spring.io/projects/spring-boot) project is provided as a starting template for the TalentReef take-home interview.
-Feel free to make whatever modifications are necessary to complete the exercise.
+This [Spring Boot](https://spring.io/projects/spring-boot) project is based on the starting template, so it should run the same this.

 ## Requirements